IAR 826

 The IAR-826 was an agricultural aircraft built in Romania in the 1970s.
 Based on the IAR-822, it was a conventional low-wing monoplane with fixed, tailwheel undercarriage and differed from its predecessor mainly being a design for an all-metal version of the 822.

 Development

 The IAR-826 is an agricultural crop sprayer and duster.
 It is the direct descendant of the IAR-822.
-The design was completed under the leadership of engineer Radu Manicatide in 1973, at IMFCA Bucharest (Institutul de Mecanica Fluidelor si Cercetari Aerospatiale — Institute of Fluid Mechanics and Aerospace Research).
+The design was completed under the leadership of engineer Radu Manicatide in 1973, at IMFCA Bucharest (Institutul de Mecanica Fluidelor și Cercetări Aerospațiale — Institute of Fluid Mechanics and Aerospace Research).

 Since the wooden structure technique was obsolete, the team led by Manicatide produced a design for an all-metal version of the 822.
 The IAR-826s were built at IAR Brasov in smaller numbers than the 822.

 A low-wing monoplane, the fuselage skin was entirely made of aluminium and the controls and trimmer were electrically actuated.
 The all-metal structure, although much more stiffer, lowered even more the already weak thrust to weight ratio.

-It was built at IRMA (Intreprinderea de Reparatii Material Aeronautic — Enterprise for Aeronautical Material Repairement), in Bucharest.
+It was built at IRMA (Intreprinderea de Reparații Material Aeronautic — Enterprise for Aeronautical Material Repairement), in Bucharest.